 Weil and Ann from the novel are each in some sense “the last of her kind.”
 Both are altruists all the way down, although Ann has sex and is an atheist.
 Ann is definitely a lot angrier than Weil, who could be beatific in her enraptured contemplation of God.

 Perhaps Ann has more in common with Bill North, Jr., the terrorist in The American Ambassador.
 Both have nothing but contempt for their parents.
-Like Bill, Ann does not call her parents Mom and Dad, but Sophie and Turner.
+Like Bill, Ann does not call her parents Mom and Dad, but by their first names.
 Both have no sympathy for those who do not share their views.
-There is a slight difference between them in that Ann generally thinks it possible to make a difference working from within the system, while Bill is so alienated from bourgeois capitalism that he sees kidnapping, bombs and murder as necessary and deserved.
+There is a slight difference between them in that Ann generally thinks it possible to make a difference working from within the system, while Bill is so alienated from bourgeois capitalism that he sees kidnapping, bombings, and murder as necessary and deserved.
 Simone Weil, from what I’ve read so far, was not a violent or hateful person.
 She did try to fight for the Republicans in the Spanish Civil War, but she was so near-sighted and such a bad shot that no one would let her get near a gun!

 I think such a study – which I admit I am carrying out unsystematically – could be valuable in understanding the operation of morality and in figuring out how we can have a stable society.
 Besides, it’s interesting!

 I invite you to share any insight you have on these subjects or any book or movie recommendations.